 That’s how it is with .NET.
 For starters, everything comes in the box.
 A lot of libraries are already present.
 Like Entity or which make life significantly easier.
 If something is lacking, a big community or organization create these libraries.
 Microsoft listens to people’s needs and creates these libraries.
 Not as fast as the community would like it.
 But it comes with baseline and future improvements.
 For example, way back there was a good DTO missing, which was already created for Java.
-So for .NET it was created as nHibernate.
+So for .NET, it was created as NHibernate.
 It was cumbersome so developers loved it almost immediately Entity Framework from Microsoft.
 It was so easy to use and had great support straight from IDE.
-Now nHibernate is a security nightmare and EF has lots and lots of improvements over last years.
+Now NHibernate is a security nightmare and EF has lots and lots of improvements over the last years.
 That responsiveness for the community needs is what people enjoy.

-This is an exception, though. .NET is excellent in its own regard, it comes with a structure that is well thought-out, documented to a great extent and supported.
+This is an exception, though. .NET is excellent in its own regard, it comes with a structure that is well-thought-out, documented to a great extent and supported.
 If something is missing in the original package, the community makes its own toolbelt with specialized solutions but it’s rare.
 If you’re serious about doing business, choose people who can deliver, in the technology that enables delivery.
 Microsoft certainly knows what it’s doing.

 Secondly – bigger and smaller, very competent and sane revolutions.
 Like the Common Language Runtime (CLR), which is a .NET’s runtime environment.
 It’s designed to run all .NET languages the same way.
 Advantages lie in compilation and execution of a code written in the standard common intermediate language CIL.
 The code is then known as the managed code and guarantees all the needed functions for the application running process.